$0 Colorado Foster Care Quick-Start Checklist

 Colorado's 64 counties run meaningfully different processes.
 A few factors worth knowing:

-Denver, Jefferson, Arapahoe, Adams counties have high caseloads.
-Response times are slower.
-If you are waiting for a county caseworker to call you back with kinship placement instructions, the wait can be 1-2 weeks for routine calls.
-In a kinship crisis, ask the caseworker handling the child's removal case directly — that caseworker has an active file and is more reachable than a general foster care intake line.
+Denver, Jefferson, Arapahoe, Adams counties have high caseloads, so response times can be slower.
+In a kinship crisis, ask the caseworker handling the child's removal case directly — that caseworker has an active file and may be more reachable than a general foster care intake line.

 El Paso County has a large faith community and a well-established kinship support network connected to agencies like Focus on the Family and Colorado Christian University.
 If your kinship situation arises from a family connected to that community, these networks are sometimes faster at connecting you with the right caseworker contact than the county intake line.

-Rural counties (Fremont, Montrose, Mesa, Las Animas, Baca) often have a single caseworker handling all kinship and foster care inquiries.
-That person is reachable and knows their caseload personally.
-The tradeoff is that TIPS-MAPP training options are limited locally, and travel to a training cohort can require a multi-hour round trip.
+Rural counties (Fremont, Montrose, Mesa, Las Animas, Baca) may have limited licensing staff.
+TIPS-MAPP or CORE training options may be limited locally, and travel to a training cohort can require a multi-hour round trip.

 Private CPAs as kinship support.
 Some families find that even in a kinship placement, licensing through a private child placement agency (rather than directly through county DHS) gives them access to 24-hour emergency support lines, dedicated case mentors, and a statewide network that the county cannot match.
 If the child's situation is complex — behavioral health needs, therapeutic placement level, ICWA involvement — a CPA may be worth considering even for kinship cases.